zeromq/czmq/README.md

     CZMQ_EXPORT void
         zcertstore_print (zcertstore_t *self);

-    //  DEPRECATED as incompatible with centralized logging
+    //  *** Deprecated method, slated for removal: avoid using it ***
-    //  Print list of certificates in store to open stream CZMQ_EXPORT void
+    //  Print list of certificates in store to open stream.
+This method is
+    //  deprecated, and you should use the print method.
+    CZMQ_EXPORT void
         zcertstore_fprint (zcertstore_t *self, FILE *file);